 Romance of the Three Kingdoms is China’s most beloved story.
 An historical novel written in the 14th century, Romance tells the story of the Three Kingdoms period, roughly 184 – 280 AD, as various warlords fought for control of the collapsing Han Dynasty.
 With its potent mixture of history, legend, and myth (similar to Homer’s Iliad and Odyssey in Western culture), Romance follows memorable characters like the tyrannical Dong Zhuo, duplicitous Cao Cao, charismatic Yuan Shao, and inspiring Liu Bei.
-If you’d prefer to read the story, the Moss Roberts translation is highly recommended, while a 95-episode TV adaptation (in Chinese, with subtitles) from 2010 is the current gold standard.
+If you’d prefer to read the story, the Moss Roberts translation is highly recommended.

 Enjoy China's most beloved tale: Journey to the West - Legends of the Monkey King